-During the month of January, I decided to take the plunge and attempt Whole30.
-It had been on my radar for about a year… but I was never entirely convinced that I wanted to completely cut out a massive list of foods that I love for an entire month.
+For the second year in a row, during the month of January, I have taken the plunge and committed to Whole30.
+It had been on my radar for about a year before I did my first round in 2017, mainly because I was never entirely convinced that I wanted to completely cut out a massive list of foods that I love for an entire month.

 In a nutshell, Whole30 is a 30-day lifestyle change where you give up sugar, grains, dairy, legumes, processed ingredients and alcohol.
-If you read a food label and do not know exactly what an ingredient is is, more often than not, this item is striked from your approved eating list.
+If you read a food label and are not sure what an ingredient is, more often than not, this item is struck from your approved eating list.
 This cleanse is meant to reset your system and train you to naturally make healthier food choices.

-As far as following the plan to the exact guidelines, I may have strayed just a little bit.
-Did I dive head-first into a bowl of carb-o-licious pasta?
-Not quite… but I did nibble on snacks between meals when I felt it was necessary (which they discourage but it’s not exactly breaking any rules).
-I also came up with several go-to meals to make at home, which I’ve surprisingly enjoyed a few times after my Whole30 journey as well.
+As far as following the plan to the exact guidelines, I might stray just a little bit.
+Do I dive head-first into a bowl of carb-o-licious pasta?
+Not quite — but I will nibble on snacks between meals when I feel it is necessary (which they discourage but it’s not exactly breaking any rules).
+I’ve also come up with several go-to meals to make at home, which have been pretty popular on my blog.

-A recurring question amongst my friends was, “How on earth are you going to survive this as a food writer?” and “Where are you going to go out to eat”?
-I was determined to stay social during my experiment, so I combed the city to find my top Whole30-compliant restaurants.
+A recurring question amongst my friends has always been, “How on earth are you going to survive this as a food writer?” and “Where are you going to go out to eat”?
+I’m pretty determined to stay social during my rounds, so I’ve combed the city to find my top Whole30-compliant eateries.

 When you’re looking for a sit-down restaurant:

 Ranking in at my #1 overall spot is Burton’s Grill & Bar in the Park Road Shopping Center.
-Not only does this casual dining spot have a plethora of Whole30 compliant appetizers and entrees, but they also offer separate menus for gluten sensitive, vegetarian and paleo.
+Not only does this casual-dining spot have a plethora of Whole30 compliant appetizers and entrees, but they also offer separate menus for gluten-sensitive, vegetarian and paleo diners.
 They will create a custom meal to accommodate your dietary restrictions and list all ingredients for you to double-check compliancy.
 When you visit, tell Marc (their GM) that Jess sent you.

 Spinach Salad ($10.95): spinach, red and yellow bell peppers, English cucumbers, red onion, grape tomatoes and COMPLIANT oregano vinaigrette.